 Blocking the effects of estrogen or decreasing its production in the body is designed to prevent breast cancer or suppress recurrence since the growth of hormone receptor positive breast cancer is promoted by estrogen.
 Please also see our articles on what to eat if you are taking an aromatase inhibitor or tamoxifen.

-Women who complete their anti-estrogen treatments have been found to have better recurrence and survival profiles than women who do not.
-However, many women do not finish their prescribed schedule of treatment.
+Women who complete their anti-estrogen treatments have been found to have better recurrence and survival outcomes than women who do not.
+Nevertheless, many women do not finish their prescribed schedule of treatment.
 This is for the most part because of side effects, which can reduce quality of life or result in new medical conditions.
-However, having vasomotor (hot flashes, night sweats), genitourinary (vaginal dryness, frequent urinary tract infections, urinary incontinence, sexual dysfunction), or musculoskeletal (joint pain, fractures) symptoms is associated with improved survival compared to not having such side effects while on treatment.
+However note that having vasomotor (hot flashes, night sweats), genitourinary (vaginal dryness, frequent urinary tract infections, urinary incontinence, sexual dysfunction), or musculoskeletal (joint pain, fractures) symptoms is associated with improved survival compared to not having such side effects while on treatment.

 Tamoxifen has potential for long-term favorable effects